UPPMAX/NAISS_Slurm/docs/intro.md

 | | Additional sample scripts, including job arrays, task farms??? | | |
 | | Job monitoring and efficiency | | |
 | | Summary | | |

+## Prepare the exercise environment

+It is now time to login and download the exercises.

+1. Login to your cluster.
+You find login info for several <a href="https://uppmax.github.io/NAISS_Slurm/intro/#login__info" target="_blank">Swedish HPC clusters here</a>.
+2. Create a directory to work in: ``mkdir cluster-intro``
+3. Fetch the exercises tarball: ``wget ``
+4. Unpack the tarball:
+5. Change to the directory of your cluster.
+If it is not listed, pick "other".
+6.